shallowsmith/hydro_sense/microcontroller/doc/SETUP.md

 - In the terminal, type `sudo apt-get update`, `sudo apt-get updgrade`, `sudo apt-get install python3-pip`, `sudo apt-get install mc`, `sudo pip 3 install Pyrebase`
 - Type `python3` to check the version.
 - Type `sudo shutdown now` to shutdown the device.

+### 4. Virtual Enviornment (or force install)

+- To force install a library `pip3 install xyz --break-system-packages`
+- If you are installing on the Bookworm version of Raspberry Pi OS, you will need to install your python modules in a virtual environment.
+To Install and activate the virtual environment, use the following commands: `sudo apt install python3.11-venv python -m venv env --system-site-packages`
+- To activate the virtual environment: `source env/bin/activate`
+- To deactivate the virutal environment: `source env/bin/activate`

+### 5. MISC.

+- `sudo i2cdetect -y 1` to check i2c address for the sensor.